Grawnya/boutique-ado/README.md

 * Add the following constants below `EMAIL_BACKEND`: `ACCOUNT_AUTHENTICATION_METHOD`, `ACCOUNT_EMAIL_REQUIRED`, `ACCOUNT_EMAIL_VERIFICATION`, `ACCOUNT_SIGNUP_EMAIL_ENTER_TWICE`, `ACCOUNT_USERNAME_MIN_LENGTH`, `LOGIN_URL` and `LOGIN_REDIRECT_URL`.
 The values of these can be found in `settings.py`.
 * `pip3 freeze > requirements.txt`
 * This project puts allauth templates inside a seprate folder called `allauth` inside the `templates` folder.

+### Base Template
+* Note: The project uses Bootstrap 4.6, therefore some elements might be outdated for Bootstrap 5.
+The minified version of jQuery is also used instead of a slim version to use all suitable features.
+Therefore, the suitable link is used in the Bootstrap [Starter Template](https://getbootstrap.com/docs/4.6/getting-started/introduction/#starter-template).
+*